mech/Notes/Design (Product)/UI.md

 * UI always reflect the user's current task.
 Unnecessary options are rarely presented to the user.
 * Pay attention to clutter
 * Simplify headlines
+* Don't make user stare into the void.
+Have some CTAs ready.
+Suggest next steps and highlight features.
+* We shape our tools and thereafter they shape us.
+* On-boarding (first task), proactive suggestions for next steps, and moving the user from training wheels to deeper engagement.
+* Nothing to install, nothing to configure—just **flow**.
+* App's needlessly bespoke interface

 When it comes to the design of complex behaviors and interactions, we've found that focusing too early on pixel pushing, widget design, and specific interactions can get in the way of effectively designing a comprehensive framework in which all the product's behaviors can fit.
 Instead, we need to consider the big picture first and rendering our solutions in low-fidelity manner.